Saturday, September 23, 2023

 11. Band Bartha

 In this reserve, there is a dam built across the river Kakund.
 Maharaja Jaswant Singh initiated the construction of this place in 1866.
 However, during Maharaja Ram Singh’s reign, the dam’s construction was completed in 1897-1888.
-The reserve also features a historic place that once belonged to the Bharatpur royal family.
+The reserve also features a historic place belonging to the Bharatpur royal family.

 • Location: Bayana – Jaipur Road, Rajasthan – 321405